LiteralHat/InfluencerJunk/README.md

 Massive joke website created for learning purposes.
-In other words, 'Pre Laravel MVC model bullshit.'
+In other words, 'Pre framework MVC model bullshit.'